One for Sorrow (album)

-One for Sorrow is the fifth studio album by the Finnish melodic death metal band Insomnium.
+One for Sorrow is the fifth studio album by Finnish melodic death metal band Insomnium.
 It was released on October 12, 2011 in Finland, October 17, 2011 throughout the rest of Europe, and October 18, 2011 in the USA, on Century Media Records.
 It is the band's first release on the Century Media label.

 Music videos were released for the tracks "One for Sorrow", "Through the Shadows", "Only One Who Waits", "Regain the Fire", and for the limited edition bonus track "Weather The Storm".